Premiums Jump in Bellwether Pre-1965 Silver Coins

 Sunshine Mint, a major supplier of blanks for the U.S. Mint’s silver American Eagle program, recently reduced production of silver bars to focus on meeting additional demand for blanks.
 As a result, Money Metals will be out of stock on the 5-ounce silver bars produced by Sunshine Mint indefinitely.

 Last week, another major U.S. silver refiner began quoting longer lead times for 10-ounce and 100-ounce silver bars.
-And the Royal Canadian Mint began rationing deliveries of silver Maple Leafs -- so far premiums for these coins are up a modest $0.10/oz.
+And the Royal Canadian Mint began rationing deliveries of silver Maple Leafs -- (buy canadian silver coins) so far premiums for these coins are up a modest $0.10/oz.

 There is enough tension between supply and demand to expect broadly higher premiums to quickly follow any additional buying interest in the coming weeks.
 Investors should carefully weigh any expectation for spot prices against the prospect of higher premiums when deciding the timing of their purchase.